1999 (mixtape): Release

-In September 2012, Joey Badass later released a mixtape named Rejex, which contains 14 tracks of primitive recordings, or material that did not make it to the final version of 1999.

 Critical reception

 1999 was met with widespread critical acclaim, and general interest upon its release.
 The mixtape was nominated for mixtape of the year by BET.
 Pitchfork Media gave the mixtape an 8 out of 10 rating and praised his old soul, and Golden age sound.
-Tom Breihan of Stereogum wrote: "What confounds me is that a high school kid from Flatbush is making music this era-specific, and, more importantly, that he’s so good at it."
+Tom Breihan of Stereogum wrote: "What confounds me is that a high school kid from Flatbush is making music this era-specific, and, more importantly, that he's so good at it."
 Joshua R. Weaver of The Root remarked that 1999 "showcases the burgeoning renaissance of a hip-hop sound and vibe that far precedes the teenaged rapper."

 Jesse Fairfax of HipHopDX opined that the mixtape's "careful tracing of long established blueprints gives rise to debate on whether the newcomer presents a worthwhile reminder of Hip Hop's so-called glory days or if he risks placing himself in a nostalgic box".
-Concluding the review for AllHipHop, King Eljay claimed that, "With a movement and ambition that mirrors today’s most successful artists, and a sound that is so authentic and ripe, 1999 is awesome.
+Concluding the review for AllHipHop, King Eljay claimed that, "With a movement and ambition that mirrors today's most successful artists, and a sound that is so authentic and ripe, 1999 is awesome.
 This is a project that will make any Hip-Hop listener excited."
 Christopher R. Weingarten was more critical in the review for Spin, calling it, "too often the lounge-iest in the Lyricist Lounge."

 Reviewing the mixtape for AllMusic, Paul Simpson declared that it, "rightfully remains one of the most praised rap mixtapes of the 2010s."
 1999 was ranked the 38th best album of 2012 by Complex.
 The Versed named it "Mixtape of the Year".
 It was also named one of the best mixtapes of the year by HipHopDX.